bjpeixoto/fantasypunk/03-basic-moves.md

 - Something you: must recover, must give up, must understand anew;
 - (idea: Choose a “destiny”?)

+## Alternative move concept: Find Release

+when you lose all burdens, find release

+when you find release, look at your core values

+add one and/or change one

 # Auxiliary Moves

+## Trust Fate

+When you **trust fate** to get you where you’re supposed to go, roll 2d6.

 ## Struggle

 When you **struggle to avoid badness**, tell the party and the GM what consequence you intend to lessen or avoid, and agree with the others how it should happen.
-Then give up an item from your Baggage.
+Then **give up** an item from your Baggage.

 ## Push Your Luck